Evolved Media/Mental Toughness/Cognitive Bias Is Your Best Sales Tool (...

 They use bias strategically:

-Companies that implement structured bias-management processes improve forecast accuracy by up to 30%.
+Companies that build structured bias-checks into their forecasting process improve accuracy by roughly 15%, and teams that layer in AI-assisted forecasting push that gain to 20–30%.
 That's not just better reporting — that's better selling.

 Stepping back hurts.
 Acknowledging that your "sure thing" deal is actually 50/50 means admitting you need more pipeline.
 Recognizing that the prospect who's been "almost ready" for three months isn't actually close means starting over.